 Have you had any issues with paperwork? (we have issues with the VA signing off on the Dr.s form)

 Who teaches the programs/classes?
 Is it just Therapeutic Riding instructors or are mental health people out there as well?

-1. All of my instructors are PATH Int'l certified, this would be
+1. All instructors are PATH Int'l certified, this would be

 your first step in getting started.
 Process can take 6 months or

-2. Becoming a non-profit will take up to a year, get a lawyer involved to get things going a little faster.
+2. Becoming a non-profit will take up to a year.

 - need to be VERY WELL TRAINED, all of our horses have gone through testing

 for the program, and all have been trained with natural horsemanship methods.
 These soldiers are in the process of healing.
 The

 last thing you want is to add another injury to their recovery process.